• By Admin

 Most companies make public acknowledgment by praising workers for their achievements.
 This does not have to be, at the company level, an intrusive or formal process.

 The management sometimes denoted informative data on remote employee monitoring, which can help in highlighting top performers and in spotting areas where employees are excelling.
-Making such achievements visible can boost credibility and will encourage others to excel.
+Making such achievements visible can boost credibility and encourage others to excel.

 This fosters a good relationship with their employers based on appreciation for their efforts which, in turn, nurtures mutual respect and confidence.